donvnielsen/first_log_template_v4/readme.md

 # FirstLogic Template

-First Logic Template provides the functionality needed to work import and manipulate control template that follow First Logic's design structure.
-That structure is a template text file made up instruction blocks.
+First Logic Template was written using the Ruby V2 language to provide generalize functionality needed to work import and manipulate control template that follow First Logic's design structure using .
+That structure of a template text file is made up instruction blocks.
 Instruction blocks contain instructions that are formatted as "parameter = argument".
 As an example block:

 ```
 BEGIN  Template Loader Test ======================================